josechong-analytics/pokemon-tcg-market-analysis/README.md

 * **Market Liquidity:** The market moves extremely fast.
 The overall average time a card spends listed before selling is just **3.7 Days**.
 * **Value Concentration:** Nostalgia dictates total market cap.
 The vintage **Base Set** accounts for a dominant **$2,934.61** of the sample's value, proving that historical scarcity outperforms modern volume.
 * **The Grading Arbitrage:** Comparing Raw vs. Graded prices revealed a massive margin opportunity in modern cards.
 Grading a card does not just add a flat premium; for certain rarities, it acts as an aggressive multiplier.
+* **Metadata Limitation Segment:** The high frequency of **"Unknown"** labels within the rarity column represents lower-tier bulk items.
+Exploratory analysis confirms that these records do not distort premium asset behavior, shifting the high-yield analytical scope strictly toward verified tiers.

 ---